What is estate administration?

-There are heightened requirements, additional forms and specific laws involved in the sale of a property from a trust; this may overwhelm the average real estate agent.
+There are heightened requirements, additional forms and specific laws involved in the sale of a property from a trust.

-By using our firm, you will get the benefit of our legal expertise along with our real estate services.
-We will help you save time, protect yourself and make the process as seamless as possible.
+By using our firm, you will get the benefit of our legal expertise along with help saving time, protect yourself and make the process as seamless as possible.

 Every estate includes some form of financial assets; i.e. checking and savings accounts, investment accounts, stocks, mutual funds, etc. Not only is every account different, but every banking institution is different.
 As a trustee, you will have to follow the guidelines of the trust, comply with the laws of the state and fulfill all the requirements placed upon you by the individual financial institution you are dealing with.